Europe Road Trip: 25 Incredible Routes

 Starting in Zurich, your first stop will be Bern, found within the curves of the Aare river.
 Bern is the capital city of Switzerland and is known for its 12th century architecture that forms the old town or Alstadt.
 Your visit to Bern would be incomplete without exploring Lake Brienz, just north of the Alps, which offers breathtaking mountain views and is considered one of the most beautiful places in Switzerland.

-After your trip to Bern, begin traveling south to Lausanne, Geneva, and Montreux, visiting Lac LĂ©man en route.
+After your trip to Bern, begin traveling south to Lausanne, Geneva, and Montreux, visiting Lac Léman en route.

-The following stretch of your trip will provide unrivaled views of Les Diablerets as you head towards Zermatt where you will be met with the iconic Matterhorn, a mountain in the Swiss Alps.
+The following stretch of your trip will provide unrivaled views of Les Diablerets as you head towards Zermatt where you will be met with the iconic Matterhorn, a distinctively shaped mountain that tops out at 4,478 metres above sea level, making it one of the highest summits in the Alps.

 At this point, your road trip starts the route east taking you to Interlaken, Lauterbrunnen, and Grindelwald where hiking, mountain views, waterfalls and plenty of exciting adventures await.